 - Tremors and shaking

-Other possible symptoms include vomiting, tremors and shaking, agitation, and some dogs can become comatose.
+Other possible symptoms include vomiting, tremors and shaking, and agitation, and some dogs can become comatose.

 Treatment of Marijuana Poisoning in Dogs

-Treatment is quite variable depending on the severity of the symptoms presented, and some dogs can be treated as outpatients at home, while others will require hospitalization for intravenous fluids and supportive care.
+Treatment is quite variable depending on the severity of the symptoms presented.
+Some dogs can be treated as outpatients at home, while others will require hospitalization for intravenous fluids and supportive care.

 “In severely affected animals, we recommend a treatment called intralipid therapy, which is an infusion of lipid (the fat used in IV nutrition support) to help bind the marijuana and allow it to be eliminated from the body faster,” Dr. Meola says.